 - 100% accuracy guarantee

-TaxAct vs TurboTax: Which should you choose?
+TaxAct vs TurboTax: Which Should You Choose?

-If you’re looking step-by-step hand holding, which isn’t always a bad thing when it comes to the complexity of taxes, then TurboTax may be your better option.
-If, on the other hand, you don’t have a lot of questions and just want an affordable tax preparation option with a few frills, then you may want to consider TaxAct.
+If you’re looking for step-by-step hand holding, which isn’t always a bad thing when it comes to the complexity of taxes, then TurboTax may be your better option.
+You can purchase the Live Assisted or Assisted Full Service Business versions, which may be worth it to make tax season less stressful.